Newedge to provide execution and clearing for London start-up GMEX

 Topple said it will enable institutions to reduce balance sheet costs and achieve margining efficiencies.

-Deutsche Boerse (DB1Gn.DE) said last month it had made a single digit million pound investment in GMEX.
+Deutsche Boerse said last month it had made a single digit million pound investment in GMEX.